UMC 20x6/3x7 / N38

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write through contact form on the contact page.
-You can check the lifting capacity and the appearance of neodymium magnets in our magnetic mass calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or contact us through contact form on the contact page.
+You can check the mass as well as the shape of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.